 I had meetings at the Marriott which was nearby.
 That hotel is rather impressive architecturally, so I wanted to share a photo of the atrium that I took with my iPhone.

-The W Atlanta downtown is a nice property for those needing to be in this area of the sprawling Atlanta metro.
-The room rates are a bit more than I typically pay, but I was pleased with the quality of the hotel, and in particular my upgraded room.
+The W Atlanta downtown is a nice property for those needing to be in this area of town.
+The room rates are a bit more than I typically pay, but I was pleased with the quality of the hotel.
+The upgraded room certainly helped and in particular my upgraded room.

 Post updated thanks to Nick with the information he provided in the comments on the Atlanta Perimeter Hotel